The injection (or depo) is given as an injection into the bottom or thigh every three months.

 - It protects against cancer of the womb

-- Some women have irregular bleeding
+- May cause irregular bleeding

 - Weight gain is fairly likely (3kg in 2 years)